communote-github-user/psyphant.github.io/doc/dev_how_plugin.md

   		</tr>
   		<tr>
   			<td><strong>New Note Format</strong><br /><br />
   			Extension for the ChronologicalPostList widget which provides means to render the HTML of a note with another template.
-As an example take a look into the ActivityNoteItemTemplateProvider.</td>
+As an example take a look into the <code class="highlighter-rouge">ActivityNoteItemTemplateProvider</code>.</td>
   			<td>CPLNoteItemTemplateProvider</td>
   		</tr>
   		<tr>
   			<td><strong>Add note meta data</strong><br /><br />
-  			Extension for the {@link ChronologicalPostListWidget} which allows adding meta-data to a note which should be available in the JavaScript frontend, for example in a NoteActionHandler or a note click handler.</td>
+  			Extension for the {@link ChronologicalPostListWidget} which allows adding meta-data to a note which should be available in the JavaScript frontend, for example in a <code class="highlighter-rouge">NoteActionHandler</code> or a note click handler.</td>
   			<td>CPLNoteMetaDataProvider</td>
   		</tr>
   		<tr>
   			<td><strong>Add note functions</strong><br /><br />
   			Extension for the ChronologicalPostListWidget which allows adding or replacing actions of a note.
 This extensions just provides the names of the actions.
 Additionally message keys for the actions which adhere to the following naming conventions must be provided and exposed to JavaScript:
   			<ul>
-  				<li>widget.chronologicalPostList.note.action.NameOfTheAction.label - the display name of the action</li>
+  				<li><code class="highlighter-rouge">widget.chronologicalPostList.note.action.NameOfTheAction.label</code> - the display name of the action</li>
-  				<li>widget.chronologicalPostList.note.action.NameOfTheAction.title - to provide a value for the title attribute (optional)</li>
+  				<li><code class="highlighter-rouge">widget.chronologicalPostList.note.action.NameOfTheAction.title</code> - to provide a value for the title attribute (optional)</li>
   			</ul>
-  			More over a JavaScript action handler has to be registered to the NoteActionHandler of the widget.</td>
+  			More over a JavaScript action handler has to be registered to the <code class="highlighter-rouge">NoteActionHandler</code> of the widget.</td>
   			<td>CPLNoteActionsProvider</td>
   		</tr>
       <tr>